DanielFGray/bloggings/babel-webpack.md

 less dist/main.js
 ```

-Webpack starts with it's given entrypoint[s], and looks for any `import` or `require` tokens that point to other files or packages, and then recursively works through those files to build up a dependency tree it calls a manifest
+Webpack starts with it's given *entrypoint*[s], and parses for any `import` or `require` tokens that point to other files or packages, and then recursively works through those files to build up a dependency tree it calls a *manifest*.

-These two commands alone can be very helpful on their own, and the Webpack cli has many options to alter it's behavior, you can read them with `npx webpack --help` or on [their website](https://webpack.js.org/api/cli/).
+These two commands alone can be very helpful on their own, and the Webpack CLI has many options to alter it's behavior, you can read them with `npx webpack --help` or on [their website](https://webpack.js.org/api/cli/).

 ## Babel